 Fundraising is necessary to guarantee a startup’s survival, as funding the business from one’s pocket in the long term is not feasible for most.
 It is a process where startups obtain additional cash from investors so that the business can evolve further, including hiring more employees, renting an office space, or product development.

 Regardless of your fundraising goal, there are several sources of funding that you can tap into, whether it is angel investors, venture capitalists, or the crowdfunding route.
-Each has its benefits and drawbacks, which are explained below:
+Each has its benefits and drawbacks, which will be explained below:

 1. Angel investor

-If you have a time machine, would you want to invest in Google?
+If you have a time machine, would you want to invest in Google when in its early rounds of fundraising?
 The first funding of Google came from Andy Bechtolsheim, co-founder of Sun Microsystems, worth US$100,000.
 Andy can be categorised as an angel investor, a few individuals who invest their money in a relatively new and small business that shows promise and potential growth in the future.

 2. Venture capital

-Startup venture capital investors consist of seasoned investors and experts who pool their money to back a startup.
-By opting for this route, startups get help from a professional to navigate the uncertainty of the corporate world.
+money to back a startup.
+By opting for this fundraising route, startups get help from a professional to navigate the uncertainty of the corporate world.
 It is common for venture capital firms to appoint someone who has experience in the field to fill a managerial or top position in the company.
 The appointee will be involved in the day-to-day operations and advise founders in their decision-making.

 As someone with a long-standing track record in the industry, venture capitalists have connections that might be useful in your business.
 Knowing the right people to mentor and help you grow the business is crucial.
 Essentially, they can widen your network and introduce you to like-minded people.
 Moreover, venture capitalists are not expecting to be paid.
 They will usually exchange their services with equity in the form of stocks.